dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 1. I dealt with various ML modeling dorectly and indirectly in my current and previous roles.
 Imbalanced data has always been an issue for ML model training.
 In a balanced dataset, the number of Positive and Negative labels is about equal.
 However, if one label is more common than the other label, then the dataset is imbalanced .You might think you got good, historical traning data but removing bias was always an issue.
 2. I knew 1-2 approaches on how to solve this imbalanced dataset issue but I wanted to know optimal approaches and what is true cost/penalty for  selecting  imbalanced dataset.
 3. My current role deals with data pipeline,observability,tennacy, reliability of data infrastructure and AIOPs is becoming more nad more prominent in those areas.
 ML and AL has its differences but the core algorithms and basic steps of deployment are same.
 The MLOPS cycle is(Data collection->Clean->Train/test->validate->feature store reuse->deploy into CI CD pipeline->Monitor->Govern->Reuse/Analyze metrics)
-4. This is why I wanted to understand how to take care of this issue and what is the impact/cost/penalty of not solving this.
-5. Moreover I wanted to know the mathametical equation behind solving imbalanced data, the effect on various algorithms,ensembled learning and hyperparameter tuning which I was out of touch for a while
+4. This is why I wanted to understand how to take care of this issue and what is the impact/cost/penalty of not solving this.Moreover I wanted to know the mathametical equation behind solving imbalanced data

 # What is this Project About
 1. This project is based on an udemy course of Data Scientist Soledad Galli(https://www.udemy.com/course/machine-learning-with-imbalanced-data/learn/lecture/22733079#overview